Atlanta Township, Becker County, Minnesota

 Atlanta Township is a township in Becker County, Minnesota, United States.
 The population was 113 as of the 2000 census.

 History

 Atlanta Township was organized in 1879.
-The township's name is derived from its rolling hills said to resemble the waters of the Atlantic Ocean.
+The township's name is derived from its undulating surface (the prairie grass) said to resemble the waters of the Atlantic Ocean.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.1 sqmi, of which 35.6 sqmi is land and 0.6 sqmi (1.52%) is water.